milosgajdos/go-neural/README.md

 [![Go Report Card](https://goreportcard.com/badge/milosgajdos83/go-neural)](https://goreportcard.com/report/github.com/milosgajdos83/go-neural)
 [![codecov](https://codecov.io/gh/milosgajdos83/go-neural/branch/master/graph/badge.svg)](https://codecov.io/gh/milosgajdos83/go-neural)

-This project will contain basic implementations of various Neural Networks learning algorithms.
-You will find here simple examples in the projects `cmd/` subfolders.
-Currently there is only an example implementation of [backpropagation algorithm](https://en.wikipedia.org/wiki/Backpropagation) for a 3 layers [feedforward neural network](https://en.wikipedia.org/wiki/Feedforward_neural_network) multivariate classifier.
-In the future I will be hopefully adding more interesting and more advanced learning algorithms for different kinds of neural networks.
+This project provides a basic implementation of Feedforward Neural Network classifier.
+You can find an example implementation of [backpropagation algorithm](https://en.wikipedia.org/wiki/Backpropagation) for a 3 layers [feedforward neural network](https://en.wikipedia.org/wiki/Feedforward_neural_network) multivariate classifier in the project's `cmd/` subfolder.
+In the future I will be hopefully adding more interesting and more advanced examples.

 The code in this project has been developed and tested with the following version of Go:

 ```
 $ go version
-go version go1.6.2 darwin/amd64
+go version go1.6.3 darwin/amd64
 ```

 ## Get started